sudarshan-krishnan/Uber_Tracking_App/README.md

 ## Features

-- **Fetch Data**: Fetch and cache the Uber dataset for pickups and drop-offs in NYC.
+- **Fetch Data**: Fetch and cache the Uber dataset for pickups and drop-offs in NYC using Amazon's Web API and Amazon S3.
 - **Visualize Data**: View the number of pickups by hour through an interactive histogram.
 - **Map Visualization**: Plot pickup locations on a map of NYC.
 - **Filter Data**: Filter pickup data by hour using a slider.